-Since 2017 prizes have been presented to outstanding participants from the showcase each year, awarded to academic innovators that use problem-solving to address challenges of global proportions.
-An independent jury selects recipients based on originality, social impact, and applicability, enabling them to further develop this project.
+Since 2017 prizes have been presented to outstanding participants from the showcase each year, awarded to academic innovators who use problem-solving to address challenges of global proportions.
+An independent jury selects recipients, enabling them to further develop their projects.

 Aerostat, a smart helium-filled balloon for early forest fire detection

 By Merve Kalan.
 Middle East Technical University, Turkey

 AkoFresh, a solar-powered cold storage solution reducing post-harvest loss